Pointyhead/SSW/README.md

 # SSW
-scripts used for image anaylses in treatments of starry stonewort (Nitellopsis obtusa) bulbils.
+scripts used for image anaylsis of starry stonewort (Nitellopsis obtusa) bulbils.